sismo-core/sismo-badges/README.md

 To develop a new attester, you must inherit the `core/Attester.sol` abstract contract and implement the following functions:

 -  `_verifyRequest(request, proofData)`: You must implement the user request verification against the proof provided by the user
--  `buildAttestations(request, proofData)`: You must build the attestations that will be recorded from a verified user request
+-  `buildAttestations(request, proofData)`: You must build the attestations that will be recorded from a verified user's request

 Other optional hook functions that can be implemented: